 Applicants should submit the following documents:

-- Justification for their eligibility including how the education would benefit their personal development and value to their employer.
+- A motivational letter justifying their eligibility including how the education would benefit their personal development and value to their employer.

 - What UK based educational package and resulting qualification they and their employer considers the most suitable.